Dimtemp/PowerShell-training/301-functions-modules.md

 # Divide and conquer with functions and modules
+In this chapter we're going to create a PowerShell module.
 #### Note: you can find the finished module at the end of this exercise.
 If things don't work out as you wanted to, you can take a look over there.

 ## Task 1: Your first Function
-In this chapter we're going to create a PowerShell module.
+1. Start a Windows PowerShell console.
+Please note: for this exercise to work properly, you need to run Windows PowerShell (mostly a blue window, running PowerShell 5), not Microsoft PowerShell (mostly a black window, running PowerShell 7).
 1. Run this command to get an overview of commands in Powershell: ```Get-Command | Group-Object CommandType```
 1. Notice there are a lot of cmdlets and a lot of functions.
 Cmdlets are PowerShell commands that are written in C#, which is beyond the scope of this exercise.
 1. Many commands are functions.
 Earlier, we created a function that replaced the prompt.